 Barnes nestles within a loop in the Thames between Richmond and Putney, and is just a short hop over Hammersmith Bridge for those north-of-the-river types.

 Geographically contained by the river on three sides and by Barnes Common to the south, leafy Barnes retains a decidedly countrified air and is known for the strength of its schools including St. Paul’s and the Harrodian.
-At the heart of the village lies Barnes Pond and Green, and an attractive High Street lined with many independent restaurants, pubs and shops, including Seals the butcher who have served the area for more than 150 years.
+At the heart of the village lies Barnes Pond and Green, and an attractive High Street lined with many independent restaurants, pubs and shops.

 The areas proximity to open spaces, including the Wetlands Centre and Richmond Park, make Barnes and its near neighbour Mortlake the ideal home for those wishing to combine swift access to London with the qualities of village life.